 Now the good news is: if you are someone with plenty of attention to detail and you wish to see results quickly, web development might just be your thing!
 And it’s not even that hard to learn.
 All you need is some logical thinking and persistence for those moments when things don’t go the way you expect.

-To complement the back-end, web design focuses more on the visual part of it.
+- Web design focuses more on the visual part of it all and complements the back-end.
 Since the visual and interactive parts are what the user is presented with, web design is often called front-end development.

 Also, a single developer could carry out both parts of a project, being responsible for programming the functionalities of a website and also designing a unique look and feel for it.
 In that case, they would be called a full-stack developer, combining the front-end and the back-end.